dingerbot/dinger/README.md

 Start your chat at http://hongjeon.com/dinger/index.html

 ## What is Dinger?
 Dinger is a robot designed to immitate the colorful vocabulary and speech patterns of George Ding.
 Dinger interprets your message by scaling through an archive of 30,000 Facebook messages and using a blaze algorithm to calculate the best matching query based on a score system (explained later).
-Dinger will then match the user's query with what I have said to George previously, and it will respond with the most relevant sequence of messages with which he replied.
+Dinger will then match the user's query with what I have said to George previously, and it will respond with the most relevant sequence of messages with which he replied. <br>

+NOTICE: The conversation is only from Sept - Feb.
+George has not learned the word "geed" yet.

 ##How does it match words?
 **Level 1:** the most basic of all string matching.
 Dinger tries an exact match.
 This will most likely fail.  <br>